alexziskind1/nativescript-oauth/README.md

 3. Make sure to turn ON the option "Embedded Browser OAuth Login"
 4. Click Save
 5. Copy the App ID and the App Secret from the Dashboard page to bootstrap your app.
 These will be the ClientID and CLientSecret respectively.

+### LinkedIn Account
+For logging in with your LinkedIn account, you should have a LinkedIn developer account.
+If you don't have one yet, you can get one [here](https://developer.linkedin.com/).
+1. Click on `My Apps` and login with your LinkedIn credentials or click on Join Now to create a new account.
+2. Once logged in click on `Create Application`.
+3. Fill out all fields with the app's information and Click `submit`.
+4. If everything goes well you should get your app's authentication keys which consists of a client id and a client secret.
+5. In this page, make sure to add an `Authorized Redirect URL`.
+(This can be any url starting with http:// or https://).
+6. Copy the Authentication Keys and the Authorized Redirect URL.

 ### Cloud Foundry User Account and Authentication (UAA)